Featured Place: Crater Lake National Park

 If you want to stay in the historic lodge, information is available on the travelcraterlake.com website.

-September 10th and 17th 2022Ride the Rim: The Crater Lake Rim Road will be closed to vehicles on these days for people to enjoy the 33-mile trek.
+The “Ride the Rim” event at Crater Lake National Park in 2025 will take place on September 6th and 13th: The Crater Lake Rim Road will be closed to vehicles on these days for people to enjoy the 33-mile trek.
 Mostly aimed at bicyclists, the event also welcomes hikers and runners on these days.

 Most days – Ranger hikes and programs: Guided hikes, stargazing sessions, and Junior Ranger talks are always happening (June to mid-September)